discordjs/guide/guide/miscellaneous/useful-packages.md

 Common-tags is a library all about working with template literals.
 So far, you have probably only used them for interpolating variables into your strings, but they can do a whole lot more.
-If you got time, you should check out [the MDN's documentation about *tagged literals*.](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates).
+If you've got time, you should check out [the MDN's documentation about *tagged literals*.](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates).

 Ever got annoyed your multi-line strings had nasty bits of indentation in them, but you did not want to remove the indentation in your source code?